ukanlei/mylazyblog/src/about.md

 ---
 layout: layouts/page.njk
+img:
+tag: [about]
 ---

 ## About this site

 Here you can write some details about you and your new blog:

 - 🎉 I love blogging
 - 💥 I built this site using [Eleventy](https://www.11ty.dev/) on [Glitch](https://glitch.com/)